pyPhotometry/docs/docs/user-guide/hardware.md

 ## Modifying the pyPhotometry board for higher LED current

-The LED drivers on the standard pyPhotometry board can output up to 100mA currents.
+The LED drivers on the pyPhotometry v1.0 board can output up to 100mA currents.
 While this is fine for many applications, higher LED currently may be preferable in some cases - e.g. with constructs that need higher light intensities or use wavelengths where only less efficient LEDs are available.

-We plan to release a version of the board with higher maximum LED current, but have also looked into the possibility of increasing the maximum LED current that can be output from the standard board.
-With a simple modification to the board - changing one resistor value per LED driver, it is possible to increase the maximum current that can be used in the time-division illumination modes up to 400mA.  **Modifiying the board risks damaging it and is done entierly at users risk**.
+With a simple modification to the board - changing one resistor value per LED driver, it is possible to increase the maximum current that can be used in the pulsed illumination modes up to 400mA.  **Modifying the board risks damaging it and is done entirely at users risk**.

-The schematic of the LED driver circuit is shown below.
-The current through the LED is controlled by the MOSFET (labled Q1), whose reistance is determined by the voltage applied to its gate by the opamp (IC1).
-The opamp adjusts the  gate voltage, and hence LED current, to bring the voltage across the sense resistor (R5) into agreement with the voltage at the + input to the opamp, which is controlled by the pyboard DAC (connected to wire CTRL1).

 ![LED driver schematic](../media/LED_driver_schematic.png)

-The upshot of this is that the LED current is proportional to the control voltage output by the pyboard DAC, with a slope determined by the value of the sense resistor R5.
-If you halve the value of the sense resistor R5, the LED current for a given control voltage will be doubled.
+The schematic of the LED driver circuit is shown above.
+The current through the LED is controlled by the MOSFET Q1, whose resistance is determined by the voltage applied to its gate by the opamp IC1.
+The opamp adjusts the  gate voltage, and hence LED current, to bring the voltage across the sense resistor (R5) into agreement with the voltage at the + input to the opamp, which is controlled by the pyboard DAC (connected to CTRL1).
+The LED current is therefore proportional to the control voltage output by the pyboard DAC, with a slope determined by the value of the sense resistor R5.
+If you halve the value of R5, the LED current for a given control voltage will be doubled.

 The maximum current that can safely be output is limited by power dissipation in the MOSFET and sense resistor.
 LEDs typically have a forward voltage of 1.8-3.3V depending on the LED wavelength and current.
 The supply voltage is 5V, and the remaining voltage drop will occur across the MOSFET and sense resistor, dissipating power as heat.
 Higher LED currents result in more power dissipation and hence more heating, putting an upper limit on the current that can be delivered without damaging these components.

-This is approximagely 200mA continuous current, but will depend a bit on the exact LED used, so limiting max currents to 100mA is recomended in continous mode.
-However, in the time division illumination modes, each LED is only on for a small fraction of the time, hence both average current and power dissipation are much lower, and higher LED on currents are possible - we suggest 400mA as an upper limit.
+This is approximately 200mA continuous current, but will depend a bit on the exact LED used, so limiting max currents to 100mA in continuous mode is recommended.
+However, in pulsed acquisition modes, each LED is only on for a small fraction of the time, hence both average current and power dissipation are much lower, and higher LED on currents are possible - we suggest 400mA as an upper limit.

-To modify the system to use higher currents you would need to replace the 4.7Ω sense resistors R5 and R6 (for LEDs 1 and 2 respectively), circled in yellow on the diagram below with a 1.2Ω 0805 package resistor, e.g. Farnell part number 1717800.
+To modify the system to use higher currents you can replace the 4.7Ω sense resistors R5 and R6 (for LEDs 1 and 2 respectively), circled in yellow on the diagram below with a 1.2Ω 0805 package resistor, e.g. Farnell part number 1717800.

 ![Sense resistors](../media/sense_resistors.png)

 Changing the resistor values from 4.7 to 1.2Ω without modifying the code will result in the actual LED currents being 3.9x higher than those specified in the GUI and data files.
-To correctly specify the LED currents change, the slope of the  `LED_calibration` variable defined in [config/hardware_config.py](https://github.com/pyPhotometry/code/blob/master/config/hardware_config.py) from its default value of 38.15 to 9.78.
-You also need to modify the `max_LED_current` variable for pulsed acqusition to 400mA rather than the default 100mA.
-Don't increase the maximum LED current in continuous mode to minimise risk of overheating the LED drivers.
+To correctly specify the LED currents, you can create a new device config file in *config\devices* for the modified board by copying the file *pyPhotometry_v1.0.json* but editing the `LED_calibration` slope variable from 38.15 to 9.78 and the `max_LED_current` for pulsed acquisition to 400mA from 100mA.
+Don't increase the maximum LED current in continuous mode to avoid overheating the LED drivers.